Gravity Forms Bookings

 → Set limited hours on the service and blackout times on the resource.

-Availability Window
+Availability Windows

 Availability Windows are located under Service Settings and Resource Settings.
 They are used to determine when that particular service or resource is available through Availability Windows, or unavailable through Unavailability Windows.
+Dates and times are shown according to your site’s configured date and time format.

 To add a new window, click on Add Window under Availability.